Do You Need A Montana Registered Agent?

 A registered agent (also referred to as a resident agent or statutory agent in some states) is a person or company that is designated to be the official point of contact between the government and your Montana corporation, LLC, LLP, and LP.

 The primary responsibility of a registered agent in Montana is to accept important legal notices and tax documents and then forward them to the appropriate person in the business.

-The requirements for an entity to have a registered agent are formed under Montana Statutes § 35-7-114, which mandate registered entities will have and continuously maintain a registered agent and registered office within the state.
+The requirements for an entity to have a registered agent are formed under Montana state law § 35-7-114, which mandates that registered entities will have and continuously maintain a registered agent and registered office within the state.
 The agent must also be available during normal business hours to forward any service of process, notice, or demand pertaining to the entity to the appropriate individuals.

 What happens if you don’t have a registered agent?